 - Petite Hatava

-For more information on our most recommended, see the 10 Best Wedding & Honeymoon Accommodation in Niue.
+For more information on our top picks, see the 10 Most Romantic Honeymoon Accommodations in Niue.

 Day 2 – Do an East Coast Road Trip

 If you haven’t hired a car already, now is the time to do so, as well as pick up a Niue Driver’s License from the Police Station.
 Today you will explore Niue’s beautifully rugged east coast.
 While the landscapes are wild, it’s actually the quieter side of Niue where it’s easy to feel like you’re alone in the world together.